 Q: Who impressed you most in your competition days?

-Senseis Terry O’Niell, Steve Cattle, Billy Higgins, Mick Dewey in this country and from Japan, senseis Yahara and Oishi, also sensei Capowana from Italy.
+Senseis Terry O’Neill, Steve Cattle, Billy Higgins, Mick Dewey in this country and from Japan, Senseis Yahara and Oishi, also Sensei Capowana from Italy.

 Q: How does the sport aspect compare now to your time?